is the author of Open Your Hand: Teaching as a Jew, Teaching as an American,

 He received his doctoral degree from Columbia University and taught at Princeton University and the University of California, Davis, before coming to Israel in 1994.
 His awards include a Fulbright Senior Scholar Award and two Israel Science Foundation Grants.
 He's been a Fellow of Institute for Advanced Judaic Studies at the Univeristy of Pennsylvania and, since 2006, a Fellow of the Sami Rohr Institute for Jewish Literature.
 He lives with his wife in Jerusalem.

-Marcela Sulak, poetry director, teaches poetry, translation and multi-genres.
+Marcela Sulak, poetry coordinator, teaches poetry, translation and hybrid and multi-genres.
 She received her Ph.D. from the University of Texas and an MFA from the University of Notre Dame.
-Her poetry includes Immigrant (2010) and Of All The Things That Don't Exist, I Love You Best (2008).
-Her essays appear in The Iowa Review, Rattle, Poet Lore, and The Los Angeles Review of Books.
-Her Czech and French poetry translations include May by Karel Hynek Macha, (2005, 2010), A Bouquet of National Tales by K.J.
+Her poetry includes City of Sky Papers (2021), Decency (2015), Immigrant (2010) and Of All The Things That Don't Exist, I Love You Best (2008).
+Her lyrical memoir is called Mouth Full of Seeds (2020).
+An 2019 NEA Fellow and 2017 PEN Poetry in Translation Award nominee f her translations from Hebrew, Czech and French poetry translations include Twenty Girls to Envy Me by Orit Gidali, (2016), May by Karel Hynek Macha, (2005, 2010), A Bouquet of National Tales by K.J.
 Erben, (2012) and Bela-Wenda by the Congolese poet Mutombo Nkulu-N'Sengha (2011).
-She is the co-editor of Family Resemblances: An Anthology and Exploration of Eight Hybrid Literary Forms, forthcoming from Rose Metal Press.
+She is the co-editor of Family Resemblances: An Anthology and Exploration of Eight Hybrid Literary Forms (2015).
 Her work has been featured at the United States Library of Congress, posted on the buses of Virginia and Washington, DC., and has subtitled avant-garde ballets in the Prague National Theater, and films in the the Ancy international festival of annimation and the Warsaw film festival.
-She edits CNF at The Ilanot Review.
+She hosts the TLV.1 podcast, Israel in Translation, and is managing editor of The Ilanot Review.

 was born in Israel to a large family of Yemeni descent.
 She is the author of the memoir in essays The Art of Leaving